betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 automated and manual control the astronauts required: Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66) and Touchdown (P68).<sup>[5]</sup>
-Examples of other major mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).
+Examples of other major mode programs were Trans Lunar Injection (P15), Return To Earth (P37) and Ballistic Re-entry (P66).

-Development of a major mode program began with an analysis of the relevant equations of motion and an assessment of available computational approaches to affect the desired velocity change (magnitude and direction) subject to numerous constraints including zero gravity fuel slosh; changing center of mass due to fuel consumption;
+Development of a major mode program began with an analysis of the relevant equations of motion and an assessment of available computational approaches to affect the desired velocity change (magnitude and direction) subject to numerous considerations including zero gravity fuel slosh; changing center of mass due to fuel consumption;
 main engine performance characteristics; sensor drift and deadbands (e.g. IMU gimbal lock);
-optimizing use of propellants; contingency logic for failed (on or off) RCS thrusters;
+optimizing use of RCS propellants; contingencies for failed (on or off) RCS thrusters;
-the Moon's lump gravity field;<sup>[2],[3]</sup> and precision timing to coordinate a planetary ballet of Earth, Moon Sun and multiple spacecraft and the lines of sight of communications between them and mission control.
+the Moon's lump gravity field;<sup>[2],[3]</sup> and precision timing to coordinate a planetary ballet of Earth, Moon, Sun and multiple spacecraft and the lines of sight of communications between them and mission control.

 <br>